MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 1. Specify the **Default Customer No.**, which takes priority over the selection in the **Customer Import from Shopify** and **Customer Mapping Type** fields.
 It's used in the imported sales order.
 2. Define the **Customer Template Code**, which is used to create missing customers, if **Auto Create Unknown Customers** is enabled.
 If **Customer Template Code** is empty, then the function uses **Customer Template Code** defined on the **Shopify Shop Card**.
-3. In some cases, **Customer Template Code** per country isn't enough to ensure right calculation of taxes.
+3. In some cases, **Customer Template Code** defined for country isn't enough to ensure right calculation of taxes.
 For example, for countries with sales tax.
+In this case the **Tax Areas** could be very useful addition.

 > [!NOTE]
 > The country codes are ISO 3166-1 alpha-2 country codes.
 For more information, see [Country Code](https://help.shopify.com/en/api/custom-storefronts/storefront-api/reference/enum/countrycode).